A great rate for residential and farm customers

 From 1978 to March 31, 2017, the 1st tier was set at 30 kWh a day, or 900 kWh a month.
 Between April 1, 2017, and April 1, 2019, it was gradually increased from 30 to 40 kWh a day.
-This is advantageous for small consumers, especially low-income households that use electricity for heating.
+This is advantageous for consumers whose electricity consumption is relatively low, especially low-income households that use electricity for heating.

 The 10 kWh a day that have been gradually added to the 1st tier translate into:

 - Up to 300 kWh a month billed at a lower price

 - System access charge for each day in the consumption period: 43.505¢

 - Price applicable to energy consumed up to 40 kWh times the number of days in the consumption period (1st tier): 6.509¢/kWh

 - Price applicable to remaining energy consumed (2nd tier): 10.041¢/kWh

 Rates in effect April 1, 2023.
 This table does not replace the Electricity Rates document in any way whatsoever.How to read your Rate D bill